terminaldweller/docker-bitlbee-libpurple/README.md

 **NOTE**: the alpine image is currently unmaintained.

-The images are built and pushed to [dockerhub](https://hub.docker.com/r/terminaldweller/bitlbee_purple) automatically via github actions.
+The images are built and pushed to [dockerhub](https://hub.docker.com/r/terminaldweller/bitlbee_purple) automatically via github workflows.

 This docker image includes bitlbee-libpurple with a bunch of useful plugins: